movidius/ncappzoo/CONTRIBUTING.md

 - screen_shot.jpg : An image with pixel width of 200 to represent your application (optional.)

 The following should **not** typically be stored in the apps subdirectories:
-- NCS graph files : These can be created from your Makefile.
+- Optimized neural networks (OpenVINO IR files - .bin and .xml) : These can be created by invoking the OpenVINO Model Optimizer from the Makefile.
-- Neural network models : These should originate from the caffe or tensorflow directories.
+- Neural network models : These should originate from the networks, or caffe, or tensorflow directories.
-- Trained neural networks (weights) : Typically these should be downloaded by a Makefile in the caffe or tensorflow subdirectories.
+- Trained neural networks (weights) : Typically these should be downloaded by a Makefile in the neural network's own directory
-- Training data : This should be downloaded by a Makefile a subdirectory of the data directory.
+- Training data : If required, this should be downloaded by the Makefile in one of the subdirectories of the data directory.
 - Images files : These should be downloaded to (if many) or stored in (if not too many) a subdirectory of the data directory.

-### The **caffe** subdirectories
+### The **networks**, **caffe** * and **tensorflow** * subdirectories
-The following **should** be included in the caffe subdirectories; use caffe/GoogLeNet as an example to follow:
+The following **should** be included in the networks, caffe, and tensorflow subdirectories; use caffe/GoogLeNet as an example to follow:
 - README.md : Markdown file that explains how a developer can use the content in the subdirectory.
-- Makefile : Should have targets to download any large files, such as the trained network files, compile NCS graph files, build, and run a small code example.
+- Makefile : [See the Makefile Guidence](MAKEFILE_GUIDANCE.md) for details on how neural network Makefiles should work.
+In general, they should have targets to: download any large files, optimize neural networks, build, and run a small code example demonstrating how to use the neural network.
-- Small example program (optional) : Small C, C++, or Python program that demonstrates how to use the network with the NCS.
+- Small example program (optional) : Small C++, or Python program that demonstrates how to use the network with the NCS/NCS 2 device.
+Only required when existing programs (like apps/simple_classifier_py) aren't sufficient for the neural network.
-- Network model files (.prototxt) file : It's typically downloaded via the Makefile if you don't own the trained network.
+- Network model definition files (like caffe's .prototxt files): These may be downloaded via the Makefile.
-- Network mean information : It's typically downloaded via the Makefile if you don't own the trained network.
+- Network mean information : These may be downloaded via the Makefile.
 - AUTHORS : Text file with names, email addresses, and organizations for all authors of the contribution.

-The following should **not** typically be stored in the caffe subdirectory:
+The following **should not** typically be stored in the networks, caffe * or tensorflow *  subdirectory:
-- NCS graph files : These should be created via the Makefile, which should invoke the SDK compiler to create the graph file.
+- Optimized neural networks (OpenVINO IR files - .bin and .xml) : These are typically created by invoking the OpenVINO Model Optimizer from the Makefile.
 - Trained neural network files : These should be downloaded from their Internet home via the Makefile.
-- Training data : If needed, training data can be downloaded via the Makefile in a subdirectory of the data directory.
+- Training data : If required, this should be downloaded by the Makefile in one of the subdirectories of the data directory.
 - Images files : These should be downloaded to (if many) or stored in (if not too many) a subdirectory of the data directory.

-### The **tensorflow** subdirectories
-The following **should** be included in the tensorflow subdirectories; use tensorflow/inception_v1 as an example to follow:
-- README.md : Markdown file that explains how a developer can use the content in the subdirectory.
-- Makefile : Should have targets to download any large files, such as the trained network files, compile NCS graph files, build, and run a small code example.
-- Small example program (optional) : Small C, C++, or Python program that demonstrates how to use the network with the NCS.
-- Network mean information : It's typically downloaded via the Makefile if you don't own the trained network.
-- AUTHORS : Text file with names, email addresses, and organizations for all authors of the contribution.

-The following should **not** typically be stored in the tensorflow subdirectory:
-- NCS graph files : These should be created via the Makefile, which should invoke the SDK compiler to create the graph file.
-- Trained neural network files : These should be downloaded from their Internet home via the Makefile.
-- Training data : If needed training data can be downloaded via the Makefile in a subdirectory of the data directory.
-- Images files : These should be downloaded to (if many) or stored in (if not too many) a subdirectory of the data directory.
+*Note that the caffe and tensorflow directories are for legacy compatibility with preivious versions of the ncappzoo.
+New neural networks should be placed in the **networks** subdirectory.

 ## Contribution Licensing
 All contributions must be licensed under the MIT license [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT) unless otherwise stated in a lower-level directory for exceptional cases.
 The [LICENSE](LICENSE) file in the repository top-level directory provides the MIT license details.